-1. Mr. Alexander Kasyanov (the "Athlete" or "Appellant") is a Russian bobsleigh athlete.
-At the VXII Olympic Winter Games which took place in Sochi, Russia in 2014 (the "Sochi Games"), the Athlete finished fourth in both the 2-Man and 4-Man Bobsleigh competitions.
+1. Mr. Aleksei Pushkarev (the "Athlete" or "Appellant") is a Russian bobsleigh athlete.
+At the VXII Olympic Winter Games which took place in Sochi, Russia in 2014 (the "Sochi Games"), the Athlete finished fourth in the 4-Man Bobsleigh Competition.

-The International Olympic Committee (the "IOC" or "Respondent") is the world governing 2. body of Olympic sport having its registered offices in Lausanne, Switzerland.
+2. The International Olympic Committee (the "IOC" or "Respondent") is the world governing body of Olympic sport having its registered offices in Lausanne, Switzerland.
 The IOC is incorporated as an association pursuant to articles 60 et seq. of the Swiss Civil Code.